martinhynar/blog/_posts/2015-03-31-Migrate_data_to_different_index.md

 Looks simple, but making those steps require some scripting.
 In pure bash, it is rather complicated as you get JSON responses and documents sources are buried inside.
 To make things way easier, the best idea is to use some language that has API for ElasticSearch.
-I like Clojure, so I will use Elastisch here.
+I like Clojure, so I will use Clojure here.
 (But any other language will do, maybe even better.)

 In the example curl commands above, the `scroll=1m` part indicated to ElasticSearch that the data shall be kept accessible for 1 minute.